gael-gitgit/symmetrical-disco/docs/privacy_policy.md

 **Last Updated: March 13, 2026**

-This Privacy Policy describes how **PokeScan** (the "Service") handles your information.
+This Privacy Policy describes how **Skanit** (the "Service") handles your information.
 As an independent developer, protecting your privacy is my top priority.

 ## 1. Data Collection
-**PokeScan is designed to be used anonymously.**
+**Skanit is designed to be used anonymously.**
 * **No Account Required:** You do not need to create an account, provide an email address, or a name to use the application.
 * **Personal Data:** We do not collect, sell, or rent your personally identifiable information.